MicrosoftDocs/sdk-api/sdk-api-src/content/tdh/ns-tdh-_event_property_info.md

+### -field Flags

+Flags that indicate if the property is contained in a structure or array.
+For possible values, see the <a href="https://msdn.microsoft.com/517c1662-4230-44dc-94f0-a1996291bbee">PROPERTY_FLAGS</a> enumeration.

+### -field NameOffset

+Offset to a null-terminated Unicode string that contains the name of the property.
+If this an event property, the offset is from the beginning of the <a href="https://msdn.microsoft.com/ecf57a23-0dd2-4954-82ac-e92f651c226f">TRACE_EVENT_INFO</a> structure.
+If this is a filter property, the offset is from the beginning of the <a href="https://msdn.microsoft.com/0541b24a-8531-4828-8c3b-d889e58b0b38">PROVIDER_FILTER_INFO</a> structure.

 ### -field nonStructType

 Use these members if the <a href="https://msdn.microsoft.com/517c1662-4230-44dc-94f0-a1996291bbee">PropertyStruct</a> flag in <b>Flags</b> is not set; otherwise, use the <b>structType</b> member.